-Plus, tuning into your senses (in this case – smelling) will keep you mindful and present in the moment.
+Tuning into your senses (in this case – smelling) will keep you mindful and present in the moment.

-4. Have a slow breakfast.
+4. Have a slow & healthy breakfast.

-Take a few deep breaths before eating, sit straight and chew your food well, without rushing.
+Take a few deep breaths before eating, sit straight, and chew your food well, without rushing.

-5. Write in your journal or planner.
+5. To minimize morning anxiety, write in a journal or daily planner.